 Those oily beans could produce the taste you’re after.
 However, oily beans can potentially be a problem with your espresso grinder.
 The oils on the outside of the beans can combine with the fine coffee grounds you need for espresso and make a kind of sticky, muddy substance.
-This can clog up the teeth of a grinder and preventing other beans from being ground properly.
+This can clog up the teeth of a grinder and prevent other beans from being ground properly.

 The beans can also stick together in some cases which can sometimes lead to the beans not being fed into the grinder properly.
-Can you grind your own espresso?

-With other brewing methods where you need a coarser grind, this is less of an issue but for espresso the beans have to be ground fine.
-The finer you grind the more likely your grinder is to get clogged because it creates that clay like substance quicker.
+With other brewing methods where you need a coarser grind, this is less of an issue but for espresso, the beans have to be ground fine.
+The finer you grind the more likely your grinder is to get clogged because it creates that clay-like substance quicker.
 If you use oily beans, you’ll have to clean your grinder much more often.

 Oily Beans in Automatic Espresso Machines

-In a super automatic espresso machine (one that fills the filter basket for you), oily beans can cause problems because the pathways the coffee grounds have to travel through can get sticky and clogged up by the muddy results of the oily beans.
+In a super-automatic espresso machine (one that fills the filter basket for you), oily beans can cause problems because the pathways the coffee grounds have to travel through can get sticky and clogged up by the muddy results of the oily beans.
 That means the filter doesn’t get filled with grounds anymore which means no or very bad coffee for you.

 Often on automatic machines the whole unit with all the pathways can be taken out so it’s easy to wash but it’ll have to be done more often than with non-oily beans and can be a pain.